mickus777/letscodelund/challenges/1/readme.txt

 QuickSort
 =========

-Write one or more implementations of quicksort.
+Everyone ought know the algorithm quicksort.

 Challenge:
 ----------

+Write one or more implementations of quicksort.

 Can you learn something about speed under some circumstances?